 - Have a suitable living space and a spare bedroom in the home.

-- Are not working.
+- Are not working (applicable to full time carers only, respite carers are allowed to have full time or part time employment).
 If you are single, you must not have any form of employment.
 If you are a couple, at least one of you must not be working.
 Being a treatment foster carer is volunteer work, but you will receive a generous reimbursement towards the expenses involved in caring for a child or young person.

 - Having experience in dealing with children or young people with complex behaviours is not mandatory but is preferable.

 - Living near one of our TFCO offices.
 Please click on your state to view a large map: